Avoid Making These Costly Statements To Your Insurance Company

 In addition to knowing how to speak with your insurance company after an accident, it's equally important to know what not to say.
 Avoid making the following statements, as they can be used by your insurance company to reduce their financial obligation to you, or even deny your claim:

 - “Here's the contact information for my family, friends, or doctor.”
 Giving out contact information for family or friends involved in the accident, or even the doctor who treated your injuries, can jeopardize your claim.
-Even if these people are well meaning, you can't be sure that they won't say something that might harm your claim.
+Even if these people are well meaning, you can't be sure they won't say something that might harm your claim.

 - “I accept your offer.”
-Early settlement offers frequently fail to address the full range of concerns and expenses that an accident victim will encounter.
+Early settlement offers frequently fail to address the full range of concerns and expenses an accident victim will encounter.
 Never accept a settlement offer without first reviewing it with your attorney.

-Were You Involved in an Auto Accident?
+Were you Involved in an Auto Accident?